VentionCo/senior-full-stack-test/README.md

 **Preparation Tips:**

 1. **Understand Basic Components:**
-   - Familiarize yourself with key system design elements such as load balancers, databases, caching, and message queues.
+   - Familiarize yourself with key system design elements.

 2. **Scalability and Reliability:**
    - Consider how systems scale and various strategies to handle load increases.
-Understand concepts of redundancy, replication, and failover.

 3. **High-Level Architecture:**
-   - Be prepared to discuss the high-level architecture of a system you’re familiar with or have worked on.
+   - Be prepared to discuss the high-level architecture of complex system.
 Be able to explain your choices and alternatives.

 4. **Problem Solving:**
    - Practice structuring your thoughts and solutions clearly and logically.
 Be ready to discuss trade-offs and justify your design decisions during the interview.

-**Recommended Resources:**
-- Brush up on system design fundamentals from books, courses, and online platforms.

 ---